Sam Houston (wrestler)

 Michael Maurice Smith (born October 11, 1963) is an American semi-retired professional wrestler, better known by his ring name, Sam Houston.
 He is best known for his appearances with the World Wrestling Federation from 1987 to 1991.
 Houston's father Grizzly Smith was also a professional wrestler, as was his half-brother Jake Roberts and his sister Rockin' Robin.

 Professional wrestling career

-Early career (1983–1985)
+Championship Wrestling from Florida (1983–1985)

-Smith started wrestling in 1983, initially competing in Championship Wrestling from Florida.
+Houston started wrestling in 1983, initially competing in Championship Wrestling from Florida.